-Party's Over — A Popular Hangout In Miami Is Set To Be Destroyed To Fight Climate Change
+Here's A Look At Haulover Sandbar, The Popular Miami Party Spot That Will Be Destroyed

 All sandbars are by definition impermanent — the inlet where Haulover is located was itself created in 1925 to increase access to the Atlantic Ocean — and dredging in Miami is also not new.
 Many beaches in Miami are supported by sand from elsewhere as the city combats rising sea levels.
 Last year, the US Army Corps of Engineers spent $16 million to import sand from a mine on the Gulf Coast to shore up Miami Beach.
 Using local sand would cut down on the cost of protecting coastlines.

-Photojournalist Eva Uztucegi recently went to Haulover with Stephen Leatherman, a professor of earth and environment at Florida International University, to see what was at stake on the sandbar.
+Photojournalist Eva Uzcategui recently went to Haulover with Stephen Leatherman, a professor of earth and environment at Florida International University, to see what was at stake on the sandbar.
 Leatherman is known as Dr. Beach for his expertise on coastlines and his criteria for ranking what makes a good beach.
 Leatherman notes that while the popularity of the sandbar makes it a very good beach, it does need to be dredged for the good of the coastline.

 -